-LinkedIn Text Ads are like text ads offered by Google and Bing search ads.
-LinkedIn offers similar PPC text ads to help you drive traffic to your website or LinkedIn company page.
+LinkedIn Text Ads are like the text ads offered by Google and Bing search ads.
+These PPC text ads can help you drive traffic to your website or LinkedIn company page.

 LinkedIn Text Ads appear in the feed of your audience or placed in the side rail of specific pages on LinkedIn.